Fucking eyes, souls, men

 I momentarily surrender to the end of my life.

-Oh fucking dear if you hear me if you just want to take a second and keep this man’s weapons to himself, keep his dick to himself, keep him contained, keep me walking, keep me alive, whoever keeps things for us can you JUST and my chest is dead (you are dead now let it go) and my legs are broken off (you are dead now lie down and let it go) and my voice my aeronautic ability for a forced audible presence is gone, I am taken, he sees, this man, short white black jacket smirking young acne oval eyed breathing man is watching my soul.
+Oh fucking dear if you hear me if you just want to take a second and keep this man’s weapons to himself, keep his dick to himself, keep him contained, keep me walking, keep me alive, whoever keeps things for us can you JUST and my chest is dead (you are dead now let it go) and my legs are broken off (you are dead now let it go) and my voice my aeronautic ability for a forced audible presence is gone, I am taken, he sees, this man, short white black jacket smirking young acne oval eyed breathing man is watching my soul.

 It is easy for him.